KassoumHabibou/portfolio/content/_index.md

         - date_start: '2020-09-01'
           date_end: '2022-12-01'
           description: |2-
             ENSAI is one of France's most prestigious *Grandes écoles d'ingénieurs* specialized in Data Science.
 With close ties to the French National Institute of Statistics and Economic Studies ([INSEE](https://www.insee.fr/en/accueil)), Center for Research in Economics and Statistics ([CREST](https://crest.science/)), research centers and private partners, ENSAI trains its students to become specialized **Data Scientists** capable of complex information processing and analysis thanks to their multidisciplinary expertise.
-ENSAI's course content includes:
+ENSAI's courses content include:

             - Machine Learning:
               * supervised learning (e.g., regression, decision trees, neural networks, random forest, etc.);